facette/docs/content/installing.md

 This is the preferred method.
 Binary releases and Linux distribution packages are available on the project releases page on [Github][0].

+## From Docker Hub

+We provide [Docker][1] images for every stable release, so you can try Facette without installing it on your system.
+Check out [our repository][2] for available images and usage instructions.

 ## From Sources

 To build Facette from the sources, you can either use a release tarball available on [Github][0] or retrieve the